AndrewCMartin/idb/PITCHME.md

 ### Technical Skills
 +++

-- Scraping data from ReSTful APIs
+- Scraping data from RESTful APIs
   - Using the Python requests library
   - Using HTTP methods like GETs and POSTs